dvn/dvn-sourceforge2github/index.md

 This guide is intended to help DVN developers transition from using svn to git and GitHub, specifically.

-If you get lost in these pages, please use the breadcrumbs. :)

 ## Setup

 The [setup](setup) page describes creating your GitHub account and managing your ssh keys.